 - To develop a theoretical and methodological framework guiding the development of curricula;

-- To develop strategies that will strengthen the capacity of ministerial staff and education practitioners in curriculum development and implementation of education system reforms;
+- To put in place strategies that will strengthen the capacity of ministeral staff and education practitioners in curriculum development and implementation of reforms of educational systems;

-- To develop, in partnership with existing networks, a community of practice allowing exchanges between experts in curricular matters from the South and the North.
+- The development, in partnership with existing networks, a practice community to allows exchnages between experts in curricular matters from the South and the North.

-For its mandate renewed until 2021, the CUDC intends to structure its research and intervention activities around 4 axes in crisis, recovery, reconstruction and development contexts:
+For his renewed mandate until 2021, the CUDC intends to structure its research activities and intervention surround 4 axes in crisis, recovery, reconstruction and development contexts:

 - Educational inequalities of marginalized populations and disadvantaged groups